craftcms/docs/docs/4.x/extend/README.md

 One of the most important things to consider as you set out is how you will communicate to others (your teammates, a client’s future development partners, or even your future self) where a project’s special features come from.
 It could be documentation or training—or nothing at all, if the scope of the extension is limited!

 Craft automatically handles this for [plugins](#plugins)—from the control panel, you can see what’s currently installed and [temporarily disable](config4:disabledPlugins) one (or all) to track down problems.
-Registered [modules](#modules) are also disclosed in the control panel—but without understanding how they’re organized, auto-loaded, bootstrapped, or otherwise factored into the logic of your application, their purpose and specific effects may be unclear.
+Registered [modules](#modules) are also disclosed in the control panel… but without understanding how they’re organized, auto-loaded, bootstrapped, or otherwise factored into the logic of your application, their purpose and specific effects may be unclear.

 #### Extension Loci